anamitra-tech/ML-Projects/3D MNIST/README.md

 # 3D MNIST Classification Project

-This repository contains the implementation and optimization of **3D Convolutional Neural Networks (Conv3D)** for classifying 3D digit data by benchmarking different architectural changes and regularization and successfully able to
+This repository contains the implementation and optimization of **3D Convolutional Neural Networks (Conv3D)** for classifying 3D digit data by benchmarking different architectural changes and regularization and successfully able to improve accuracy from **70% to 75.35%**

 ---
 ![3D Point Cloud Rotation](digit_3d.gif)